cjhosken/NCCARenderFarmTools/README.md

    - **Linux**: `linux_setup.sh`
    - **Windows**: `windows_setup.sh`

 The tools will be installed across all Houdini and Maya distributions on your system.
+To use the tool properly on Wndows, you'll need to launch the Qube Client from Apps Anywhere.

 ## Usage